The ultimate defense against wood-destroying fungi and bacteria.

 Woods are great.
-They keep us warm, cozy and give a rustic yet chic feeling to our homes or any other place they adorn.
+They keep us warm and cozy and give a rustic yet chic feeling to our homes or any other place they adorn.
 It makes us one with nature.
-But just like in nature, woods inside our homes, workspaces, buildings and, recreational spaces are subject to decay or degradation due to wood-destroying fungi and bacteria.
+But like in nature, woods inside our homes, workspaces, buildings, and recreational spaces are subject to decay or degradation due to wood-destroying fungi and bacteria.
 There’s no escaping it.
-Unless of course, the woods are treated with boron.
+Unless, of course, the woods are treated with boron.

 Traces of boron are just about anywhere – on soil, water, plants, and animals.

-When a naturally occurring element boron combines with oxygen and other elements to form inorganic salts, borates get formed.
-Borates are essentially salts formed by the combination of boric acid with a base or positive radical.
+Borates get formed when a naturally occurring element, boron, combines with oxygen and other elements to form inorganic salts.
+Borates are salts that combine boric acid with a base or positive radical.

 Over the last century, boric acid, oxides, borates, and boron-based compounds disodium octaborate tetrahydrate (commonly abbreviated DOT) have found their way into wood preservatives globally and have significantly helped to establish borate efficacy in the world of wood treatment.

 Be it fungi or bacteria, no microorganism stands a chance against this ultimate ally of wood.